moleculerjs/moleculer/docs/MIGRATION_GUIDE_0.13.md

 # Migration guide to v0.13.x
 This documentation leads you how you can migrate your project to be compatible with the Moleculer v0.13.x versions.

+> Please note!
+The previous version of `moleculer-web` doesn't work with Moleculer 0.13.
+You need to upgrade it to 0.8.x version too.

 ## 1. Always start the broker before call services
 > If you are using [Moleculer Runner](http://moleculer.services/0.12/docs/runner.html) with `moleculer.config.js`, skip this part.